stiggg/xi-error-bundle/README.md

 ## Exception message formatting

 During development, you want to see exactly what went wrong.
 In production on the other hand, you don't want to show the actual, possibly very detailed exception message.
 Exception message formatter component/service takes an exception, and returns the detailed or the general error message *depending on the current environment*.

-Possible use case for this component is, when you need to show the user the result of some operation, like processing user form:
+By default, the original exception message is intended to be shown to developer in **"test"** or **"dev"** environment, and end-user sees some more general error message in other environments.

 ```php
 <?php